Devisrisamidurai/Devisrisamidurai/README.md

 <h3 align="left">
 Hi there!
 I'm Devisri, a sophomore computer science student👩‍💻 with a strong passion for front-end development, DevOps, and Open Source.
-I'm a firm believer in the collaborative spirit of open source and I'm eager to connect with like-minded individuals in the community and explore new technical frontiers.
-I'm always looking for opportunities to collaborate, learn from experienced developers and organizations, and refine my skills in the ever-evolving tech industry.
+I firmly believe in the collaborative spirit of open source and am eager to connect with like-minded individuals in the community and explore new technical frontiers.
+I always seek collaboration opportunities, learn from experienced developers and organizations, and refine my skills in the ever-evolving tech industry.

 Excited about CloudNative☁️ and Communities❤️!..
 </h3>